Imperial College London

 Summary

-Charlotte also works on the Go-Golborne project, a whole-systems, community-based pilot intervention that ran between 2016 and 2019 and aimed to prevent childhood obesity in the Royal Borough of Kensington and Chelsea.
-Charlotte supports the evaluation and data analysis of this intervention, in close collaboration with the local authority.
+Charlotte also helped with the evaluation of the Go-Golborne project, a whole-systems, community-based pilot intervention that ran between 2016 and 2019 and aimed to prevent childhood obesity in the Royal Borough of Kensington and Chelsea.
+Charlotte supported the data analysis of this intervention, in close collaboration with the local authority.

 She collaborated with Imperial's Patient Experience Research Centre on public responses to COVID early in the pandemic, showing that the ability to comply and adopt certain infection control measures, such as self-isolation, was lower among those who are most socioeconomically disadvantaged in society.